 On the grounds, patrons can enjoy a Children's Garden, the Sterling Morton Library, and dining at the Ginkgo Restaurant and Café.
 A popular event at the Arboretum is "Illumination" during the winter, where alongside fire pits and warming tents, the trees shine with a whole new light.
 The Morton Arboretum offers a discount for visiting on Wednesdays.

 Where to Stay for Sightseeing in Naperville

 The many different hotels surrounding Naperville cater towards every type of traveler.
-Budget, mid-range, and upscale accommodations can all be found north of the city center near the Morton Arboretum and Herrick Lake Forest Preserve.
-Other hotel options can be found closer to downtown for those wanting to fully immerse themselves in the city.
+Budget, mid-range, and upscale accommodations are on the north side of the city center near the Morton Arboretum and Herrick Lake Forest Preserve.
+A few other hotel options are closer to downtown for those wanting to fully immerse themselves in the city.

 - Luxury and Mid-Range Hotels: The most luxurious hotel in Naperville is the four-star Hotel Arista located just north of Interstate 88.
 This LEED-certified hotel is the centerpiece of a mixed-use lifestyle center and features a state-of-the-art fitness center, full-service spa, and three different restaurants to choose from.